Your website sales agreement is a roadmap to the orderly transition of ownership of your site to the purchaser.

 Why is a good written website sales agreement important?

 Because the contract prevents misunderstandings that can kill the deal and even lead to lawsuits between buyer and seller.

-Note that a website sales agreement is more than a domain flipping contract.
+Note that a website sales agreement is more than a domain flipping contract (we prepare both types of website legal documents).
 The latter can be quickly done with minimal paperwork while the former often requires multiple transactions to nearly simultaneously occur so that each party gets what they want from the deal.